msd9915358/Arduino-Radar-Project/README.md

 ## Repository Contents-
 #### -Circuit Schemetics:
-*It is made by using fritzing software*
+*Here is the circuit schemetics to give you detailed idea of the project.
+It is made by using fritzing software*

 #### -Source code:
 *Here is [code](https://github.com/msd9915358/Arduino-Radar-Project/blob/master/Source%20code) you need to know to make this project work.
 Feel free to try new things with this code and be craetive.*